cseanburns/research-notebook/source/_posts/2013-07-22-lq-vol-1-issue-1-article-3-autoethnographic-study.markdown

 **Note:** The third article published in *The Library Quarterly* is titled "The Carnegie Corporation and the Graduate Library School."
-It was written by F. P. Keppel, who was affiliated with the Carnegie Corporation.
+It was written by F. P. Keppel, who was affiliated with:

+**Affiliation:** Carnegie Corporation

 **Note:** It dawns on me that I do not know how many library schools started with an endowment, whether by a corporation or an